Turidus/Python-Maze/README.md

         mazeImageBW = newMaze.makePP()

-    It defaults two a black and white picture (walls balck, floors white) with a edge length of one tile square of 10 pixels
+    It defaults two a black and white picture (walls black, floors white) with a edge length of one tile square of 10 pixels
     This can be changed: